Self-Guided GPS Tours

 Navigating a route like this without this tour package would take many, many reconnaissance trips or a seasoned Baja veteran rider to guide you.
 Why waste your time and money when we've already done the work for you?

-A CD ROM containing the GPX file for downloading the routes and waypoints to your GPS receiver.
-Also on the CD are detailed instructions as well as descriptions and additional photos of the tour.
+A CD ROM containing the GPX file for downloading the routes and waypoints to your GPS receiver and detailed instructions for use.

 A sturdy, completely waterproof 8.5 by 5.5 inch spiral bound tour book with waypoint index for taking with you on your ride.
 In addition to instructions and helpful hints for using the GPS tour, it contains an overview of -and helpful advice for- each route of the tour, as well as optional side routes to take.
 It has an index of all the lodging options, including prices, features and phone numbers organized by route, as well as campsites and points of interest on the tour, with a brief description (and ratings for each campsite), also organized by route.
 You'll also find lots of useful information about travel in Baja, and of course great info specifically regarding preparing and riding a "moto" in Baja.
 The idea is that you'll have more than enough info to inspire confidence in the journey you are going to undertake.

 $99.95 + $7 S/H (WA residents + tax)